An algorithm to evaluate the spectral expansion: Introduction

 where the term $o(1)$ is a quantity that tends to $0$ for every fixed $q$ as $n$ approaches $\infty$.
 Thus, when $n$ is sufficiently large, the expansion parameters $\Delta(X)$ and $h(X)$ are quite high provided that $\mu(X)$ is close to $2$.

+To obtain $\mu(X)$, one may compute $\lambda_i$ for all $i=2,3,\ldots,n$ via the QR algorithm or Jacobi eigenvalue algorithm.
+Each iteration step of both algorithms has $O(n^3)$ time complexity \cite{Demmel1997}.
 In this paper, we introduce a certain number sequence $\{H_k\}_{k=1}^\infty$ and investigate its connection with $\mu(X)$.
-Furthermore, we design an algorithm to estimate if $\mu(X)$ is close to $2$ via the sequence $\{H_k\}_{k=1}^\infty$.
+Furthermore, we design an algorithm to estimate if $\mu(X)$ is close to $2$ via the sequence $\{H_k\}_{k=1}^\infty$ in $o(n^3)$ time.
 To define $\{H_k\}_{k=1}^\infty$ we begin by recalling the notation of geodesic cycles.
 We endow two opposite orientations on all edges of $X$ called the {\it oriented edges} of $X$.
 Recall that a {\it walk}

 is a sequence of oriented edges of $X$ such that the end vertex of $e_i$ is the start vertex of $e_{i+1}$ for all $i=1,2,\ldots,k-1$.
 A walk $P$ is called a {\it cycle} if the start vertex of $e_1$ is the end vertex of $e_k$.
-A walk $P$ is said to have {\it backtracking} if $e_{i+1}=e_i^{-1}$ for some $i=1,2,\ldots,k-1$.
+A walk $P$ is said to have {\it backtracking} if $e_{i+1}$ is the oriented edge opposite to $e_i$ for some $i=1,2,\ldots,k-1$.
 A walk is {\it backtrackless} if it has no backtracking.
 A cycle is {\it geodesic} if its all shifted cycles are backtrackless \cite{Winnie2018,Winnie2019}.
 Let $N_k$ denote the number of geodesic cycles on $X$ of length $k\geq 1$.
 The numbers $\{N_k\}_{k=1}^\infty$ first appeared in the {\it Ihara zeta function} $Z(u)$ of $X$ which is defined as the analytic continuation of

 The Ihara zeta function $Z(u)$ of $X$ was first considered by Y. Ihara \cite{Ihara:1966} in the context of discrete groups.
 As suggested by J.-P. Serre, $Z(u)$ has a graph-theoretical interpretation \cite{Serre1980}.
 The graph $X$ is called {\it Ramanujan} \cite{Ramanujan1988} whenever